-The Pioneer Bookstore I, located on the third floor of Fitzgerald Student Center, and Pioneer Bookstore II, located at the Shelby-Hoover Campus in HSB, and the locations at the St. Clair-Pell City and Chilton-Clanton Campuses offer new and used textbooks, school supplies, study aids, computer software, college emblematic clothing and gifts, and other items.
+The Pioneer Bookstore I, located on the third floor of Fitzgerald Student Center, and Pioneer Bookstore II, located at the Shelby-Hoover Campus in HSB, offer new and used textbooks, school supplies, study aids, computer software, college emblematic clothing and gifts, and other items.
 Bookstore prices are competitive with other college bookstores.
 The bookstore's hours of operation are designed to accommodate the student population.
 The hours of operation are subject to change as appropriate to class scheduling, orientation, book buy back during finals, and during the beginning of classes.